Coffee, Creativity, and Focus: How to Build a Morning Ritual That Actually Helps

 My honest take

-If you are pregnant, caffeine-sensitive, managing a medical condition, taking medication, or dealing with persistent symptoms, use extra caution.
-For supplements especially, the smart move is to read the ingredient panel and ask a qualified clinician about interactions.
+If you are pregnant, caffeine-sensitive, taking medication, managing a medical condition, or dealing with persistent symptoms, use extra caution.
+For supplements especially, read the ingredient panel and ask a qualified clinician about interactions.

 Can coffee make you more creative?